Updated: Sep 28

 Escape with her to some secluded place?

-Kick her out of the house and let her deal with it on her own?
+Kick her out of the house and let her deal with her problem on her own?

 Throughout the story, the father, superbly acted by Arnold Schwarzenegger, struggles with how to handle his daughter’s problem.